reepay/reepay-checkout-demo-app-react-native/README.md

 MobilePay Online must be activated in your Reepay account under Configuration -> Payment Methods -> Mobile Payments.
 For Reepay Test accounts, it is required to get [`MobilePay Sandbox`](https://developer.mobilepay.dk/products/online/getting-started) app.
 Reepay Live accounts will use `MobilePay` app.

-Recommended to use `npm run qr` for testing MobilePay Checkout.
+Recommended to use `npm run tunnel` for testing MobilePay Checkout.

 MobilePay Online steps: